greenelab/meta-review/manuscript.md

 This Sci-Hub Coverage Study preprint was the [most viewed](http://web.archive.org/web/20171221221858/http://www.prepubmed.org/top_preprints/) 2017 _PeerJ Preprint_, while the Deep Review was the most viewed 2017 _bioRxiv_ preprint [@9IrsqXRa].
 Hence, in Manubot's first year, two of the most popular preprints were written using its collaborative, open, and review-driven authoring process.

-Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [@15YfJWkEd] (5000 authors) and the report of the Drosophila genome [@Szy8sdWq] (1000 authors).
-Yet _the number of people that participated in writing_ those papers, as opposed to generating and analyzing the data, is not always clear and likely to be far below the number of authors [@NGOit8L2; @nahdPyLb].
-Manubot provides the scientists involved in large collaborations the opportunity to activtely participate, through a public forum, in the writing process.

 Additional research studies in progress are being authored using Manubot, spanning the fields of [genomics](https://vsmalladi.github.io/tfsee-manuscript/), [climate science](https://openclimatedata.github.io/global-emissions/), and [data visualization](https://yt-project.github.io/yt-3.0-paper/).
 Manubot is also being used for documents beyond traditional journal publications, such as [grant proposals](https://greenelab.github.io/manufund-2018/), [progress reports](https://greenelab.github.io/czi-hca-report/), [undergraduate research reports](https://zietzm.github.io/Vagelos2017/) [@15nwuvjrA], [literature reviews](https://slochower.github.io/synthetic-motor-literature/), and lab notebooks.
 Manuscripts written with other authoring systems have been successfully ported to Manubot, including the [Bitcoin Whitepaper](https://git.dhimmel.com/bitcoin-whitepaper/) [@u9DGTIX] and [Project Rephetio manuscript](https://git.dhimmel.com/rephetio-manuscript/) [@O21tn8vf].